publicdocs/uscode/assets/md/titles/usc25/us/usc/t25/ch14/schLXXV/ptB/m__us_usc_t25_s1300d–27.md

             (A) __In general__

-                If an action that raises a claim referred to in subsection (a) of this section is brought, and a final judgment is entered in favor of 1 or more covered Indian tribes that invalidates the distributions made under this part to lineal descendants, [section 1300d–23(a) of this title][/us/usc/t25/s1300d–23/a], other than the percentages under [section 1300d–23(a)(2) of this title][/us/usc/t25/s1300d–23/a/2], and subsections (a) and (b) of [section 1300d–26 of this title][/us/usc/t25/s1300d–26] shall not apply.
+                If an action that raises a claim referred to in subsection (a) is brought, and a final judgment is entered in favor of 1 or more covered Indian tribes that invalidates the distributions made under this part to lineal descendants, [section 1300d–23(a) of this title][/us/usc/t25/s1300d–23/a], other than the percentages under [section 1300d–23(a)(2) of this title][/us/usc/t25/s1300d–23/a/2], and subsections (a) and (b) of [section 1300d–26 of this title][/us/usc/t25/s1300d–26] shall not apply.

             (B) __Distribution of funds__